Tencent/tquic/website/blog/2023-10-26-open-source/index.md

 # Conclusion

 The open source of TQUIC is just the beginning.
-We look forward to receiving everyone's feedback and encourage participation in the development of transport technology ecology.
+We welcome suggestions from all parties and encourage involvement in the advancement of the ecology of transport technology.
 Interested parties are welcome to reach out and engage with us.